Skip to main content

 The Characters: A Bunch of Lovable Oddballs

-The Chiikawa gang has three main characters: Chiikawa, Usagi, and Hachi.
-People love speculating about what animals they are – some say Chiikawa is like a mouse, Usagi is a bit rabbit - like, and Hachi is a cat, but there are also those who think they’re some mysterious creatures.
-The author cleared things up on Twitter, though!
+Chiikawa consists of three characters, Chiikawa, Usagi and Hachi.
+People love to make guesses about the species of animals they are - some say Chiikawa is a mouse, Usagi is a rabbit, and Hachi is a cat, while there are others who think that they're some magical beings.
+The author was kind enough to react on that matter through Twitter!

-Chiikawa’s name comes from Japanese – “chiisai” and “kawaii,” which mean small and cute.
-Chiikawa can’t talk, communicating only with sounds.
-Shy and a bit intimidated by challenges, Chiikawa still always has friends’ backs.
-And get this – Chiikawa’s really lucky!
-Winning a house and a ton of food from the lottery?
-That’s our Chiikawa!
-By the way, neither Nago nor Chiikawa’s official team has ever confirmed the gender of any character.
+The name "Chiikawa" is actually a combination of two words in Japanese and those are "chiisai" and "kawaii" which are meaning small and cute.
+Chiikawa is mute, i.e., he/she produces only sounds.
+Despite being a bit shy and not able to stand up to the challenges, he/she is still always supportive of the friends.
+And by the way, Chiikawa is very very lucky.
+Being the lucky winner of a house and a pile of food to eat from the lottery.
+That's our Chiikawa!
+Anyway, neither Nago nor Chiikawa's official team has ever given the gender of a character, let alone confirmed it.
 I use “she” for Chiikawa because the author is a woman, and Chiikawa’s first sketch was titled “The Life I Want to Live.”
 Also, Chiikawa is obsessed with pink – everything from her clothes to her weapon is super cute and pink!
 But feel free to have your own ideas – the gender - neutral aspect in Chiikawa is really cool, making it easy for everyone, guys and girls alike, to relate to the characters.

 👇Buy the Keycaps Set on Amazon,3 colors